 Black Boy is a memoir of racism and racial identity.
 It describes the difficulty of surviving as a young African-American man in the South.
 As a boy, Richard sees that some people have lighter skin, and other people darker skin, but he only understands what these distinctions mean, culturally and politically, after observing the bigotry of whites and the fear with which black families live.
-Black Boy shows in brutal detail the consequences of Southern…(read full theme analysis)
+Black Boy shows in brutal detail the consequences of Southern…read analysis of Racism

 A defining feature of the memoir is its shifting setting.
 Richard Wright’s young life is one of movement and dislocation, both physical and psychological.
 Wright is born in Mississippi, and Jackson, the capital, is a “home-like” place during his youth.
 But after his father’s departure and his mother’s stroke, Wright moves back and forth between relatives in Mississippi, Arkansas, and Memphis.
-This movement prevents him from feeling truly at home in a…(read full theme analysis)
+This movement prevents him from feeling truly at home in a…read analysis of Movement and Dislocation

 Christianity is the dominant moral and religious system of the American South at the time of Wright’s memoir.
 Many African Americans in Mississippi place their faith, and hope for salvation, in the Christian church.
 But Wright is not able to believe in God.
 His struggles against religious authority contribute to his desire to leave the South.
 Communism in Chicago then fills some of the void Christianity creates in Wright’s life—but only temporarily.